Jackalope Wine Cellars 2014 Cabernet Franc

 Jackalope Wine Cellars, Dundee, Oregon

 The grapes are from the renowned Quady North vineyard in Southern Oregon.
-The area’s warm, dry weather creates very ripe fruit which imparts a rich, fruity character in the wine.
-This Jackalope displays the vegetal, green bell pepper and herbaceous flavors common in Cab Franc while also shining with red fruits, spices, and a little pepper.
-It’s “a little wild” says winemaker Corey Schuster.
-Only 70 cases produced, and we’re thrilled to share it with Cellar 503 members.
+The warm, dry weather creates very ripe fruit, imparting a rich, fruity character in the wine.
+This Jackalope displays the vegetal, green bell pepper and herbaceous flavors we expect while also shining with red fruits, spices, and a little pepper.